secarrel/Bird_Count/README.md

 - ##### Rating system for observation images with the most popular displaying in a gallery page I think this feature would give the image upload more significance and also encourage the user to take more photos and share their images.
 This makes the app more fun and inspiring, hopefully enhancing their bird watching experience even more.
 - ##### Check/bucket list
 	I think it would be really nice for the user to be able to create a list of birds they would really like to see.
 This allows them to set themselves goals and challenges them to get out bird watching more.
-Ideally this feature could be shared with 'friends' to share the experience and make it more fun.
+Ideally, this feature could be shared with 'friends' to share the experience and make it more fun.
 - ##### Reset password
-	This seems like a basic functionality for a registration/login page, and I feel this should be prioritised in future development of the application.
+	This seems like a basic functionality for a registration/login page, and I feel this should be prioritised in the future development of the application.
 It would allow users who have forgotten their passwords to reset them so they don't lose their data.
 - ##### Admin can edit account details
 	This would be useful if the email a user has entered is incorrect and they have forgotten their password, for example.
 - ##### Make friends
 	I think this app would stand out as being different from all others on the market if it allowed you to connect with friends and share your observations and stats with them.
 - ##### Improved Messaging
 	The messaging functionality is currently very basic and only hints at the potential of this feature.
-I would like to add an icon that shows if you have unread messages to save the user looking in their pigeon hole unnecessarily.
+I would like to add an icon that shows if you have unread messages to save the user from looking in their pigeonhole unnecessarily.
 I would also like to improve the UX of this feature as I don't think the modal view is very appealing.
 - ##### Add multiple observations at once
 	I think this feature would benefit bird watchers who have a lot of data to upload.
 Having the option to add many bird species with the rest of the data automatically filled to be the same, would save the user lots of time and effort.
-It may even make the difference in making this app a long term tool, rather than a fleeting one.
+It may even make the difference in making this app a long-term tool, rather than a fleeting one.
-- ##### Certainty displayed in observation table
+- ##### Certainty displayed in the observation table
 	I would like to colour code observations based on certainty so the ones that are 10/10 certain, catch the eye as key observations.
 This seems like a fun and clear way to convey this information to the user.

 ## Tools & Technologies Used

+### Languages
 - [HTML](https://www.w3schools.com/html/) is used created the main structure of the website.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) is used to style the site.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) is used for interactivity on the site.
 - [Python](https://www.python.org) is used as the back-end programming language.

+### Version Control & deployment
 - [Git](https://git-scm.com) used for version control.
 - [GitHub](https://github.com) used for online code storage.
-- [VSCode](https://code.visualstudio.com/) is the chosen environment for writing the code for the app.
+- [Heroku](https://www.heroku.com) is hosting the deployed back-end site.
+- [GitHub Projects](https://github.com) used to plan and manage tasks in my project.

+### Frameworks
 - [Materialize](https://materializecss.com) is used as a front-end CSS framework to assist with styling and pre-built components.
 - [Flask](https://flask.palletsprojects.com) is the Python framework used for the site.

+### Database Management
 - [MongoDB](https://www.mongodb.com) is the non-relational database management I chose to use for storing data.

-- [Heroku](https://www.heroku.com) is hosting the deployed back-end site.
+### Coding Environment
+- [VSCode](https://code.visualstudio.com/) is the chosen environment for writing the code for the app.

+### Tools
 - [Figma](https://www.figma.com/) is used to create wireframes for the project.
 - [Logo.com](https://logo.com/) is used to create the logo and favicon for this site.
 - [Font Awesome](https://fontawesome.com/) provided icons for the site.